benj4z/newchipsa_team/README.md

 New website for chipsa, was made by me in 2017.
 It was first experience with frameworks after jQuery.
-End there is nothing to proud of but i decided to stay this repo for the memory ;)
+And there is nothing to proud of but i decided to stay this repo for the memory ;)

 ## Build Setup